- If you’ve been paying only the minimum on your credit cards or missing a few payments, a credit counselor may help ease your money troubles.

 Is worry about debt keeping you up at night?
 If so, you are not alone.
 According to the Federal Reserve, the amount of debt U.S. consumers carry in every category has been rising steadily.

 What’s more, many of us are falling behind on payments.
+A recent Urban Institute report shows that one in three people with a credit file have a debt in collections.
 And even if we’re not in the red, we may be living paycheck to paycheck—struggling to build an emergency fund, let alone save money for retirement.

 Fortunately, help is available.
 A reputable credit counselor can teach you how to manage your current debt and avoid taking on more.
 If you’ve been paying only the minimum on your credit cards or even missing a few payments, then meeting with a good credit counselor may finally help you shake off your money troubles.